 Voilá!
 You just created the first extension to bring information from BC.

-To Wrap This Up on Microsoft PowerApps Integrations to BC
+Wrapping this up on Microsoft PowerApps integrations to BC

 You can use the built-in API calls that come OOB to communicate with BC from your application.
 Alternatively, you can create your own custom API pages to interact with any table on the system.
 Either way, the user needs to have the corresponding permissions.